 Throughout the year General Management and the Human Resources department follow the indicators of gender diversity within the Bank.
-To promote more diversity, Crédit Agricole CIB has defined quantitative goals to be reached before the end of 2019 taking into account the demographics of each business line.
 The Bank organises each year a Diversity Week both in France and in the international network, during which members of staff take part in awareness campaigns.
 Staff can also take advantage of development programmes such as self-marketing workshops, women's leadership training programmes, etc.